JT-actual/FacialRecognition_Python3-OpenCV_RaspberryPi3/README.md

 # Facial Recognition with Python 3 & OpenCV on Raspberry Pi 3

-This is an Facial Recognition project using Python3/OpenCV, deployed on a Raspberry Pi 3.
+This is an Facial Recognition project using Python3/OpenCV, deployed on a Raspberry Pi 3 B+.
 This will serve as a step by step comprehensive guide to build a a facial recognition program upon a RPI3, from initial flashing to finish.

 ## Getting Started

-This project is aimed at users of all levels.
-In general, I will be concise in my instruction, but will elaborate on harder-to-grasp concepts to ensure clarity.
-Over time, I will update this repo with practical applications for this project, but will not update instructions for prior commits.
+This project is aimed at the intermediate+ community, but beginners can figure it our with a little elbow grease.
 Have fun!

 ## Prerequisites